CIMR-Algos/MultiParameter_ATBD/book/baseline_algorithm_definition.md

 ```

-## Algorithm Assumptions and Simplifications
+## Algorithm Assumptions and Simplifications Compared to individual
-Compared to individual state-of-the-art algorithms for the retrieval of
+state-of-the-art algorithms for the retrieval of individual quantities, the
-individual quantities, the Multi-Parameter-Retrieval uses a simplified
+Multi-Parameter-Retrieval uses a simplified approach.
+Particular trade-offs
-approach.
-Particular trade-offs include:
+include:
 * Some Ocean parameters contain many empirical values, developed and validated
   for different instruments which might have to be adjusted to math CIMR
 	  instrument characteristics.
 * The sea ice thickness is retrieved as a combination of first year ice
   emissivity and the ocean emissivity.
 As this, it is prone to noise in the
-  ocean emission, which can lead to erroneous occurrence of sea ice of low thickness, as
+  ocean emission, which can lead to erroneous occurrence of sea ice of low
-  the first year ice emissivity is identical to the ocean emissivity at 0cm
+  thickness, as the first year ice emissivity is identical to the ocean
-  thickness.
+  emissivity at 0cm thickness.
 * The empirical parametrization of sea ice thickness stem from uncertain
   atmospheric conditions, so that the ice thickness dependence of higher
   frequency channels might be confounded with the dependence on the atmospheric
   conditions.
-* The sensitivity of the CIMR channels to CLW, in particular over sea ice is low,
+* The sensitivity of the CIMR channels to CLW, in particular over sea ice is
-  so that the uncertainty of CLW is high.
-In addition,
+  low, so that the uncertainty of CLW is high.
+In addition, the effect of
-  the effect of decreased CLW over first year ice is similar to the effect of
+  decreased CLW over first year ice is similar to the effect of an increased
-  an increased MYI fraction, so that these two signals cannot be adequately
+  MYI fraction, so that these two signals cannot be adequately separated in the
-  separated in the current retrieval.
+  current retrieval.
 * In the present version of the algorithm, the forward model is assumed
   near-linear in its characteristic and the retrieval is unconstrained.
+This
-  This might lead to a bias in the retrieval of the parameters when other
+  might lead to a bias in the retrieval of the parameters when other parameters
-  parameters might converge to nonphysical values.
-In test cases, this happened
+  might converge to nonphysical values.
+In test cases, this happened mostly
-  mostly with
+  with
 	- IST > 273.15 K
 	- SST < 273.15 K
 	- TWV < 0 Kg/m$^2$
 * There are more modern approaches for the forward model of the ocean emission,
   in particular at L-band.
 This will influence the retrieval of the ocean
-  parameters, in particular SSS and SST.
-The current algorithm is the
+  parameters, in particular {term}`SSS` and {term}`SST`.
+The current algorithm is the approach
-  approach of {cite}`Ruf2003` and {cite}`Scarlat2020`, but a switch to
+  of {cite}`Ruf2003` and {cite}`Scarlat2020`, but a switch to another
-  {cite}`Meissner2018`
+  parametrization like {cite}`Meissner2018` can be considered.
+However, the SSS is
+  the parameter with the weakest signal in the forward model, so that other
+  parametrization have to be improved, to justify this effort.
+* The Forward model is restricted to winter conditions over sea ice.
+The summer
+  conditions are highly variable across frequencies and cannot be adequately
+  described by the current forward model.
+In particular the definition of first
+  year ice and multiyear ice is ambiguous in melting conditions.
+In addition,
+  the {term}`SIT` parametrization is only valid for winter conditions.